Skip to content

 • Check the Console for any errors during setup

-• Look for SceneName/SceneData/ folder in your Assets
+• Look for SceneName/PSSceneData/ folder in your Assets

 No SearchFilter Objects found

 • Solution: You forgot Step 2!
-Click "Add Search Filters" in ProStream Editor and select root GameObjects that contain your prefabs.
+Click "Add Search Filters" in ProStream Editor and select parent GameObjects that contain your prefabs.

 No MatchTrackers added